Violation of Probation

 - Incarcerate up to the Maximum time allowed

 If probation is revoked, the probationer is sentenced again for the crime for which he or she was originally charged.
-There is a much higher likelihood of jail for violation of probation because in the eyes of the court a Defendant was given a chance to prove themselves and have now failed.
-Some judges even take it as a personal slap in the face that a Defendant did not follow their orders of probation.
+There is a much higher likelihood of jail for violation of probation because in the eyes of the court a Defendant was given the opportunity to avoid jail by following the Courts order and has now failed.
+Some judges take it as a personal slap in the face that a Defendant did not follow their orders of probation.
 For many Defendants probation is revoked and they are sentenced to jail quickly and without realizing the seriousness of their situation.
+Usually, a Defendant sentenced to jail will report immediately following their guilty plea or conviction.
 It is critically important that a Defendant be able to effectively communicate their side of the story anytime they are faced with a charge of violation of probation.
+Many people fail at probation because the requirements were overwhelming given their financial or family situation or difficulties with mental health or substance abuse.
+Our experienced attorneys know how to effectively communicate these situations to the Court in a manner that doesn’t just sound like the same old excuses the Court hears all the time.
+The risk involved in violations of probation hearings cannot be overstated.
+While not every Judge is harsh on probationers there are many in Oakland County especially who will treat violations of probation very harshly even on a first occasion.

-Many different kinds of behavior may be considered a violation of probation, depending on exactly what conditions were attached to the probationary period.
+Many different kinds of behavior may be considered a violation of probation, depending on exactly what conditions were attached to the probationary order.
 Some of the common reasons for a probation violation include:

 - Leaving the state without permission.